Vedanta warns off KCM asset pickers as Zambia's provisional liquidator proceeds with split - Miningmx

 VEDANTA Resources has warned potential buyers of assets held in its 85%-owned Konkola Copper Mines (KCM) that any corporate activity would be “deemed inappropriate”, and that it would seek to protect its interests in Zambia and internationally.

-The Indian firm’s comments come as the provisional liquidator, appointed by the Zambian government, has pressed ahead with a plan to split the assets – consisting of mining and processing facilities – ahead of selling them to third parties.
+The Indian firm’s comments come as the provisional liquidator, appointed by the Zambian government, progresses a plan to split the assets – consisting of mining and processing facilities – ahead of selling them to third parties.

 The Zambian government has, through its ZCCM-Investments Holdings (ZCCM-IH) company, forbidden Vedanta access to KCM’s assets arguing that the group failed to meet investment promises.
 Vedanta has contested the matter in the Zambian and South African courts.
 ZCCM-IH has a 15% stake in KCM.